Thai police winning the battle on the street as more militant protesters turn off the public - Thai Examiner

 The deepening tension and antagonism between the Redem movement and the establishment was seen on Saturday when a Facebook post displayed a red guillotine in messaging to its supporters

-72 people, including teenagers, have been charged with offences under Article 112 of the Criminal Code for lèse-majesté and face severe penalties.
+72 people, including teenagers, have been charged with offences under Article 112 of the Criminal Code for lèse-majesté and face heavy penalties.

 Statement by National Press Council underlines deteriorating security situation at such protests